 Those ‘cheap’ car insurance deals may have hidden add-on costs, while others can come with additional value.
-Some car insurance policies offer discounts to loyalty card holders or members, and even sometimes fuel or shopping vouchers, to say thank you for choosing them.
+Some car insurance policies offer discounts to loyalty card holders or members, and sometimes offer fuel or shopping vouchers to say thank you for choosing them.

 MYTH 2: Third-party car insurance will save you money

 Third-party cover offers the legal minimum of car insurance coverage, helping to protect other property, cars and people in case you cause an accident.
-It doesn't cover you for any damage to your own car or injuries incurred, however, and also doesn't include windscreen cover or a payout if your car gets written off.
+However, it doesn't cover you for any damage to your own car or injuries incurred, and doesn't include windscreen cover or a payout if your car gets written off.

 So it could end up costing you a pretty packet.

 Since younger drivers face higher premiums, they are often tempted to sacrifice cover for a cheaper deal.
 Insurers have responded by driving the cost of third-party cover up.
 In fact, you might find that third-party insurance costs may actually be steeper than comprehensive cover.